eclipse-kura/kura/_posts/dev/2014-05-01-hello-example.md

 wizard, select **Plug-in Development | Component Definition** and click **Next**.

+{% include alerts.html message="This option is available only if the Plug-in Development Environment (PDE) is installed in Eclipse (plugins can be installed into Eclipse IDE by searching the name in the **Eclipse Marketplace** under the **Help** menu)." %}

 ![]({{ site.baseurl }}/assets/images/hello_example/media/image12.png)

 In the Class field of the New Component Definition window shown below,